watersheds

 Meetings are the second Thursday of each month, 7:00 PM at the Buffalo Township Building.

 The association is very active in water quality monitoring, educational programs, various projects, and they continue to publish a quarterly newsletter.
-For more information, visit their website by clicking the link to the left.
+For more information, visit their website.

 Contact: